 Warm-season grasses are fertilized in early spring to encourage new growth and develop a healthy root system.
 During late spring and summer, warm-season turfgrass thrives and as a result requires more stabilized nutrients to outcompete weeds.
 Late summer and fall fertilizer applications improve the overall health and appearance of your lawn, allowing the turf to store nutrients before winter dormancy and encourage a rapid spring greening.

 Watering your lawn several days before and after applying fertilizer will enhance the effectivenessIrrigation will keep the soil hydrated before the product is applied.
 After your lawn is fertilized, watering again is very important as the water will activate the fertilizer into the soil, making it readily available to the turf roots.
 Fertilizing will be a fraction as effective if you don’t water afterward.
 Check out our lawn watering tips for best practices.

 Spring is the best time to get the ball rolling on fertilization.
 The sooner your lawn is fed, the better equipped it will be to thrive over the coming months.
-Contact Lawn Doctor today for expert lawn fertilization services.
-Fill out the form below or call us at 866-591-8432 for more information.
+Start your lawn fertilizer application schedule today.
+Fill out the form below or contact Lawn Doctor today for expert lawn and garden fertilization services.